pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repetitions_of_tasks.md

 └───bld
 ```

-The folder structure, the main `config.py` which holds `SRC` and `BLD` and the tasks
+The folder structure, the main `config.py` which holds `SRC` and `BLD`, and the tasks
-follow the same structure which is advocated for throughout the tutorials.
+follow the same structure advocated throughout the tutorials.

-What is new are the local configuration files in each of the subfolders of `my_project`
+What is new are the local configuration files in each subfolder of `my_project`, which
-which contain objects which are shared across tasks.
-For example, `config.py` holds the
+contain objects shared across tasks.
+For example, `config.py` holds the paths to the
-paths to the processed data and the names of the data sets.
+processed data and the names of the data sets.

 ```python
 # Content of config.py